tomxbarnesx/MERNDockerTemplate/README.md

 # MERNDockerTemplate

-A simple starting template for a Dockerized MERN app
+A simple starting template for a Dockerized MERN app.
+Scaffolded with create-react-app and express generator.

 ## Setup
 - Clone into an empty folder
-- And simply $ docker-compose up
+- Simply $ docker-compose up